CAPS groups for Spring 2022

 All-Gender Empowerment Support Group

 For survivors of intimate partner violence, sexual assault, stalking, and child abuse.
 Receive support, take part in healing activities, and increase coping skills.
 Share your story - or feel free not to.
-This group is completely confidential.
-There is no pre-appointment needed and you may come as often as you choose.
-For more information on the Support Group please contact Marina.Wood@csusb.edu or see the website at: www.csusb.edu/survivor-advocacy-services
+This group is confidential.
+To sign up for this group, email the Campus Survivor Advocate: Cortni.Alexander@csusb.edu

 Veterans Support Group

-Veterans Support Group provides a space for former service members from all branches (including current Reserves and National Guard and those who have deployed and those who have not) to come together to support each other as they make the transition from military life to civilian student life.
-Group provides an outlet for veterans to serve other veterans.
+Veterans Support Group provides a space for former and current service members from all branches (including current Reserves and National Guard and those who have deployed and those who have not) to come together to support each other with whatever life concerns they may have.
+Group provides an opportunity for veterans to serve other veterans.

 What is group therapy?